By the end of this section, you will be able to do the following:

 The Rh antigen is found on Rh-positive red blood cells.
-An Rh-negative female can usually carry an Rh-positive fetus to term without difficulty.
-However, if she has a second Rh-positive fetus, her body may launch an immune attack that causes hemolytic disease of the newborn.
+A pregnant Rh-negative person can usually carry an Rh-positive fetus to term without difficulty.
+However, having a second Rh-positive fetus may trigger an immune attack that causes hemolytic disease of the newborn.
 Why do you think hemolytic disease is only a problem during the second or subsequent pregnancies?

 Vaccination is based on the knowledge that exposure to noninfectious antigens, derived from known pathogens, generates a mild primary immune response.
 The immune response to vaccination may not be perceived by the host as illness but still confers immune memory.
 When exposed to the corresponding pathogen to which an individual was vaccinated, the reaction is similar to a secondary exposure.
 Because each reinfection generates more memory cells and increased resistance to the pathogen, and because some memory cells die, certain vaccine courses involve one or more booster vaccinations to mimic repeat exposures: for instance, tetanus boosters are necessary every ten years because the memory cells only live that long.

 Mucosal Immune Memory